PLCnext/MqttGdsConnector/README.md

 1. The MQTT app version 1.1 does not support 'retained'.

-#### Publish_data configuration example
+#### publish_data configuration example
-The following example shows how a valid configuration.
+The following example shows a valid configuration.

-**Note:** Make sure that the assigned GDS port exist and that the data type is correct.
-A wrong configruation will prevent the app from starting.
+**Note:** Make sure that the assigned GDS port exists and that the data type is correct.
+An incorrect configuration will prevent the app from starting.

    ```json
     "publish_data":[{